AlizadeAlireza/Flash_loan_aave_HardHat/README.md

 then we're going to buy some DAI token, depositing that to the DAI Holding area and then sell the DAI token for a profit.

+## flashLoan Arbitrage

+1. need to create an interface of the Dex contract in order for our flashLoan contract to talk with Dex contract.

+2. need to grab a refrence to the addresses of the tokens that we'll be using : DAI, USDC and DexContractAddress (the place that contract deployed)

+3. add custon logic in our executeOperation function.

+    1. we're going to requesting 1000 USD loan from Aave.
+    2. deposit it on the Dex contract and buy some DAI token at rate 90%.
+    3. depsoit those DAI tokens back into the DEX contract.
+    4. sell those DAI that we deposit.

+    the Dex contract send us back USDC and we have more than we start with it.

+4. approve some amount of USDC and DAI token.

+    so the Dex contract can pull those amounts for our deposite. but can't do all this with one step.

+    this is because the approvals need to be available on the BlockChain before any of these function Run.

+5. we don't need to hold the funds in order to approve them.

+    so we can still have a zero balance of USDC and put through an approval of whatever we intended to borrow.

 ## FlashLoanArbitrage.sol

 ### how to make profit here?